Ozone Therapy for Depression: Mechanisms, Evidence, and Comparison with HBOT

 This article covers how ozone therapy is proposed to work for depression, what the current evidence shows, and how it compares to oxygen therapy for depression, including hyperbaric oxygen therapy (HBOT).

-Inflammation affects the brain through several pathways:
+Inflammation reaches the brain through several pathways:

-Mechanism How It Works Relevance to Depression
+Mechanism How it works Relevance to depression

 Oxidative preconditioning Low-dose oxidative stress trains cells to handle future oxidative challenges May protect neurons from oxidative damage implicated in depression

-“The neuroinflammation hypothesis provides a plausible rationale for ozone therapy in depression, but plausible mechanisms and proven clinical benefit are two very different things.
-No human clinical trials have tested this application.”
+The neuroinflammation hypothesis provides a plausible rationale for ozone in depression, but a plausible mechanism and a proven clinical benefit are different things.
+Until human trials exist, ozone for depression remains theoretical.

 Factor Ozone Therapy HBOT